rodrrigodev/rodrrigodev/README.md

 * I'm a full stack web developer from São Paulo - Brazil 🧑‍💻
 * Before diving into programming, I was studying English because I hadn't yet decided which career path to follow.
 * In my free time, I enjoy watching series and animations.
 Some of my favorites are: Invincible, Superstore, Modern Family, and Rick and Morty.
-* I am also a fan of mobile games, especially Clash of Clans and Squad Busters.

 <br>